Fairfield County Auditor

 The Maccrackens had previously lived from 1886 to 1892 in a house built in 1832 for William’s grandfather.
 It is today the Georgian Museum, 105 E. Wheeling St.

-Pictured: Maccracken family portrait. -
+Maccracken family era. -

 Edith M. Hankes, niece of W.B.
 Maccracken, married William H. Vanderpoel at St. John’s Episcopal Church on June 18, 1901.
 The wedding reception was held at the Maccracken home at 108 N. High St.

 "The spacious verandas were enclosed with white canvas and hung with Japanese lanterns.
-The halls, staircase and reception rooms were beautifully decorated with ferns, smilax and potted plants ...,"according to an account that appeared in the Gazette the following day.
+The halls, staircase and reception rooms were beautifully decorated with ferns, smilax and potted plants ...," according to an account that appeared in the Gazette the following day.

 The Maccrackens sold this home to Dr. George O. and Gabrielle Beery and her mother Mary Smith for $7,500 on July 1, 1901.
 They moved in two days later.